Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/failed.png)
 ![image](Images/failed2.png)

 Remediating the first miconfiguration, 'ensure that SSH access is restricted from the internet,' the source address prefix is restricted to the AzureBastionSubnet.
-This ensures that only connections established from the subnet could connect to the VM.
+This ensures that only connections established from the subnet could access the VM remotely via SSH.

 ![image](Images/restrict.png)